Hugo-Diaz-N/Hugo-Diaz-N.github.io/README.md

 # A High Order Finite Element Code for $$H^1(a,b)$$
-This code was developed during UNIDEL 2017 with Francisco-Javier Sayas and Connor Swalm.
+The original version of this code (Matlab) was developed during UNIDEL 2017 with Francisco-Javier Sayas and Connor Swalm.
+## Disclaimer: This was my first code in Phyton, then I assume there are clever ways to do it.
 ## IPython version

 This is a "simple" implementation for a high order FEM  for  $$H^1(a,b)$$.
 We use Lobatto functions